KareemD123/clinic-scheduler-app/README.md

-# Clinic Scheduling & Billing System
+# Clinic Scheduling & Billing System | AI Assisted Development

 A full-stack application for managing patient appointments and billing in a small clinic, built with a .NET 8 backend and an Angular frontend.